Josh Bell Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.2 K/9, which ranks 22nd in the league.
+- The Mariners pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mariners have a 3.38 team ERA that ranks eighth among all MLB pitching staffs.
+- The Mariners' 3.33 team ERA ranks eighth among all league pitching staffs.

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (six total, 0.9 per game).
+- Mariners pitchers combine to rank 11th in baseball in home runs allowed (six total, 0.8 per game).

-- The Mariners will look to Gilbert (0-1) in his second start this season.
+- The Mariners will look to Gonzales (0-0) in his second start this season.

-- The righty last appeared on Sunday against the Cleveland Guardians, when he threw six innings, allowing one earned run while giving up four hits.
+- His most recent appearance was on Sunday against the Cleveland Guardians, when the lefty threw five innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.